weiyen-31/SQL-only-Project__World_Layoff/README.md

 # Layoff Data Analysis (EDA Project)

 ## Project Overview
-This project consist two analysis to find patterns of global company layoffs across countries, industries, and company stages.
-The aim is to understand where layoffs occur most often and which types of companies face the greatest risk.
+This project consists of two analyses to find patterns of global company layoffs across countries, industries, and company stages.
+The objective is understand where layoffs occur most often and which types of companies face the greatest risk.

 Note: This project focuses on Exploratory Data Analysis (EDA) only, and does not include dedicated data cleaning phase, as the dataset was assumed to be pre-cleaned for analytical purposes.

 ## Business Questions